GhadaFaress/Snake/README.md

 1. C:/Windows/system32
 2. C:/windows/sysWOW64

 Once you’re done, you’re going to need to open your visual studio.
 Make sure to include the <windows.h> library as well as <glut.h> library for your C compiler.
-Make sure you’re visual studio is set to x86 and not x64.
+Make sure your visual studio is set to x86 and not x64.
 Then you’re all good to go.